 Daniel is the only family member who owns the Spanish citizenship; we began working on the Spanish marriage certificate after moving to Taiwan.
 Luckily, we have completed the most critical process one year before moving to Barcelona.

-STAGE TWO: BEFORE DEPARTURE
+STAGE TWO: BEFORE MOVING TO SPAIN

 International moving company